wangyu-/tinyfecVPN/README.md

 # Other

-As a VPN software may contradict with local regulations, I had to introduce an intended restriction in the pre-released binaries: you can only use tinyFecVPN to access your own server.
+As a VPN software may contradict with local regulations, I had to introduce an intended restriction in the pre-released binaries: you can only use tinyfecVPN to access your own server.

 You can easily get rid of this restriction by compiling the source code by yourself(there is a macro for it).
-This restriction exits only at server side, only the server side binary needs to be re-compiled.
+This restriction exits only at server side, only the server side binary needs to be compiled.